savannahmarshall/Professional-README-Generator/README.md

 # Professional-README-Generator

 ## Description
-This application is a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.
-As a developer, I want a README generator so that I can quickly create a professional README for a new project.
+This application is a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package with Node.js.
+The user is presented with a list of questions about their application and the answers are combined to create a final product that is a high-quality readme.
+This application allows the user to devote more of their time to working on their project.

 While completing this application, I learned how to:

 * Create interactive command-line prompts for a Node.js application.
-* Utilize markdown.
+* Utilize Markdown.
 * Use the `writeFile` method.
 * Separate my JavaScript into different files to improve modularity and make navigation easier.
 * Add a license and license badge to my GitHub projects in addition to learning more about licensing overall.